 7. Boston College

 New coach Jeff Hafley arrives in Chestnut Hill after spending the 2019 season as the co-defensive coordinator at Ohio State.
 Hafley is a rising star, but a limited offseason and a tough crossover schedule (at Virginia Tech and North Carolina) add to the challenge of being a first-year coach.
-Notre Dame transfer Phil Jurkovec is awaiting word on a waiver for 2020, which means Dennis Grosel (48.4 percent, 9 TDs and 2 INTs) is likely to get the nod under center.
+Notre Dame transfer Phil Jurkovec was granted a waiver for 2020, which means he and Dennis Grosel (48.4 percent, 9 TDs and 2 INTs) will battle for the nod under center.
 Regardless of which quarterback starts, the offense will lean on one of the ACC's top offensive lines, along with breakout candidate David Bailey at running back.
 Hafley's background on defense should boost a group that ranked near the bottom of the league and gave up 6.5 yards a snap in ACC games last fall.
 New faces need to emerge up front and in the secondary, but the linebacker unit is a strength thanks to the return of Max Richardson.
 Boston College has made a bowl in four consecutive years, so a six-win season wouldn't be a surprise.
 However, in order to avoid a losing mark, the Eagles have to show improvement on defense, and generate more production out of Grosel or Jurkovec under center.

 1. North Carolina*